keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

     which use a syntax similar to JavaScript and Typescript, with a few limitations.
-    You can use this to specify simple actions without having to define a container.
+    You can use this to specify simple actions without having to define a full container.
     See
     [Synopsis for Deno-runtime container](#deno-runtime)
     and